 Along with depression, I have struggled with anxiety my entire life.
 However, it was given a name a little further along the healing journey – and even further when it was added to my alphabet soup of diagnoses (GAD – Generalized Anxiety Disorder) and ‘treated’ in some form.
 Anxiety is somewhat challenging to address as it is many different things to different people; and it serves different purposes in the grand scheme of psychology.
 It can be both a symptom and a disorder in its own right.
 It can be a learned behaviour and part of faulty brain circuitry.

-For the most part, I have seen anxiety as falling under the umbrella of trapped trauma response – namely the freeze response of flight, fright, or freeze – a way for our brains to ‘play dead’ – spinning our wheels instead of actually dealing with the threat.
+For the most part, I have seen anxiety as falling under the umbrella of trapped trauma response – namely the freeze response of fight, flight, or freeze – a way for our brains to ‘play dead’ – spinning our wheels instead of actually dealing with the threat.
 When we complete the trauma loop (see July 2024), we can help our bodies shake off the perceived threat and rejoin the land of the living, our tribe or community.
 But often our brains and bodies get stuck in hyper-vigilance – the facet of anxiety of being on high alert, always on the lookout for danger.

 Or we overthink situations – what we said or did, what someone else said or did – looking for the missed cue or message that will get us in trouble or show us in a bad light.
 This is also a factor in OCD (Obsessive-Compulsive Disorder) – we get stuck in spiralling thoughts or think we must get something right in order to prevent something bad from happening.
 In a nutshell, anxiety in any form is a way our brains and bodies are communicating that something isn’t quite right – whether the unfinished business of trapped trauma, learned behaviour from being raised by anxious parents/guardians/systems, or survival mechanisms gone awry.